janbodnar/Python-Skolenie/data_types.md

 - Dictionaries
 - None

-Here is the data you provided in a markdown table format:
+Here is a summary of Python data types in a markdown table:

 | Data Type | Class | Category | Kind | Mutable |
 | --- | --- | --- | --- | --- |